 Sure in real life it’s not always that easy.
 From the start, it may seem that it takes a lot of time to write automated tests, but it is definitely worth it.

-There are a lot of automated test frameworks written in various programming languages.
-In particular, in the world of JavaScript testing – WebdriwerIO, Playwright, Cypress, CodeceptJS, Jest are popular nowadays.
+Automation testing is especially helpful in regression testing when a couple of new features are added to the system.
+Numerous automated test frameworks offer unique features and capabilities to suit this type of testing.
+Among these JavaScript testing frameworks – WebdriwerIO, Playwright, Cypress, CodeceptJS, Jest are popular nowadays.
 But the foundation of some of them – is the Mocha and Chai tandem.

 What is Mocha?

-Mocha is a feature-rich JavaScript testing framework that runs on Node.js and in the browser.
-It’s designed to test synchronous and asynchronous code with a very similar syntax.
-Mocha interface is simple with logging the results in the terminal window.
+Mocha is known as a feature-rich JavaScript test framework that runs on Node.js and in the browser.
+It also makes asynchronous testing simple and provides a versatile and flexible testing environment for developers.
+Its interface is simple with logging the results in the terminal window.
 Also Mocha cleans the state of the software being tested to ensure that test cases run independently of each other.
+With Mocha, you can:

 Writing tests with Mocha and Chai